Key takeaways

 Mobile access control

-You can even pair mobile access control systems with tablets, smart watches, and other smart technology, which gives employees the opportunity to choose their preferred mobile access credential.
+You can even pair mobile access control systems with tablets, smartwatches, and other smart technology, which gives employees the opportunity to choose their preferred mobile access credentials.

 Video intercoms

-Video intercoms are an effective way to control access at a building’s front entrance since they allow administrators and tenants to see who’s requesting entry.
+Video intercoms are an effective way to control access at a building’s front entrance since they’re multi-tenant access control systems that allow administrators and tenants to see who’s requesting entry.
 There are several types of video intercoms, but the best ones are wireless and pair with a mobile app.

 Watch how ButterflyMX works: